-Microsoft Azure has developed a robust public cloud environment with extensive worldwide availability and solid foundational networking, storage and security.
-However, these platforms lack the ability to acquire traffic and process data; they cannot eliminate duplicated packets, drop irrelevant packet header and payload content or mask source IP addresses for security.
-GigaVUE works together with Azure, building on their basic functionality to add expanded visibility powers.
+Leading laaS vendors have developed robust public cloud environments with extensive worldwide availability and solid foundational networking, storage, and security.
+Some even offer limited traffic mirroring capabilities to acquire network packets, NetFlow (version 5) generation, and some rudimentary filtering.
+However, these platforms lack the ability to significantly process data; they cannot identify applications and appropriately filter their content, eliminate duplicated packets, drop irrelevant packet header and payload content, or mask source IP addresses for security.
+GigaVUE works together with cloud platforms, building on their basic functionality to add expanded visibility powers.

-As you leverage immense, well-architected and scalable laaS platforms and expand your use of cloud computing, your progress through your digital transformation may unfortunately also reduce traffic visibility, diminish network efficiencies and reduce security and monitoring tool effectiveness.
+As you leverage immense, well-architected and scalable laaS platforms and expand your use of cloud computing, your progress through your digital transformation may unfortunately also reduce traffic visibility, diminish network efficiencies, and reduce security and monitoring tool effectiveness.
 These issues will make it harder for you to proactively detect threats, identify deviations from organizational policies, or ensure application performance and exceed SLAs for mission-critical applications, all while minimizing total cost of ownership.
-And the lack of a well-defined cloud networking and security architecture may end up delaying a move to the cloud.
+And the lack of a welldefined cloud networking and security architecture may end up delaying a move to the cloud.

 Gigamon is the leader in pervasive network traffic visibility, and that expertise extends to the cloud as well.
 With the help of the Gigamon Deep Observability Pipeline, you can use one consistent method across on-prem or multi-cloud deployments to acquire network traffic and apply traffic intelligence - then distribute that optimized traffic to multiple tools.
-GigaVUE Cloud Suite is a cloud-native solution that enables you to extend your security posture to cloud laaS, assuring compliance and helping you detect threats to mission-critical applications faster.
+GigaVUE Cloud Suite is a cloud-native solution that enables you to extend your security posture to cloud IaaS, assuring compliance and helping you detect threats to mission-critical applications faster.
 Now is the time to ensure granular visibility to your workloads and promote an effective security posture, no matter where your data resides.

-Function Gigamon Azure
+Function Gigamon AWS

-Basic VM traffic acquisition YES NO
+Basic VM traffic acquisition YES YES

 Basic Container traffic acquisition YES NO

-Traffic direction YES NO
+Traffic direction YES YES

 Traffic replication YES NO

 NetFlow v5, v9, IPFIX YES v5 only

 Basic traffic filtering/elimination YES YES

 Automatic target selection with L4 flow mapping YES NO

 Unified management for hybrid/multi-clouds YES NO

 Packet deduplication YES NO

 Packet slicing YES NO

 Packet sampling YES NO

 Header transformation YES NO

 Data masking YES NO

 Application (L3-L7) metadata YES NO

 Application filtering/elimination YES NO